 Making this white bean salad with prosciutto and arugula at home could not be any easier.
 This Mediterranean inspired bean salad has creamy white beans, salty prosciutto, parmesan cheese, peppery arugula, and a punchy lemon dressing.
-Jump to the Lemony White Bean Salad Recipe or read on to see our tips for making it.

 Adam and I eat quite a lot of beans so we are always on the lookout for new and exciting ways to serve them.
 This quick and easy white bean salad has to be one of our favorites.

 You can use canned beans or beans that you’ve cooked yourself.
 In our photos, we’ve used small white beans, but other beans like cannellini, great northern, white kidney or even garbanzo beans will work beautifully.
+I’ve even made the salad without beans and spooned it on top of some warmed homemade refried beans.

 What You’ll Need to Make Our Bean Salad